Authority: Executive Vice Chancellor and Provost

 3.1.4 Faculty, staff, and students engaged or participating in any student international travel affiliated with NC State must comply with all standards, protocols, and procedures of the SAO.

 3.2 Non-Credit International Travel and Graduate Independent Research

 3.2.1 Non-Credit International Travel to areas not defined as Restricted Travel Areas will only be tracked in the International Travel Gateway database managed by the SAO for risk management purposes, and does not require approval.

-126.96.36.199 No approval is required to areas where the U.S. State Department has issued a Travel Alert (but not a Travel Warning), or the CDC has issued a Warning Level 2 (less severe than Level 3); however, travelers are advised to review any DOS Alerts and CDC advisories and make well-informed decisions prior to traveling to such areas.
+220.127.116.11 No approval is required to areas where the U.S. State Department has issued a Level 1 or 2 Travel Advisory, or the CDC has issued a Warning Level 2; however, travelers are advised to review all DOS Travel Advisories and CDC advisories and make well-informed decisions prior to traveling to such areas.

 3.2.2 Graduate research abroad is defined as study abroad, and students use the SAO’s regular application process.
 However, an individual graduate student may waive the full services of the SAO and choose to use the International Travel Gateway if the student is: (1) not traveling as part of a group of three or more accompanied by a faculty member, (2) is not enrolled in a course related specifically to their activity abroad, and (3) is not prohibited by their Dean or Department Head from choosing the International Travel Gateway option.

 3.2.3 Graduate students attending conferences abroad may choose, based on the nature of their participation and the advice of their advisor or instructor, to use the SAO’s regular application process and receive full services; however, conference attendance typically will be tracked through the International Travel Gateway as Non-Credit International Travel.